B1 · IntermediateEnglish

 Present perfect and past simple often appear in the same conversation or story:

-• Present perfect → past simple sequence: Use present perfect to give background or show relevance, then past simple to tell what happened next.
+• Present perfect → past simple sequence: Use present perfect to give background (general information up to now) or show relevance, then past simple to tell what happened next.

 • Past simple → present perfect for results: Use past simple to tell the main event, present perfect to show the result or connection now.